Ostoja24/MentoringProjectTest/README.md

 # MentoringProjectTest
-Mentoring Project connected with Java Testing Project of simple Salesforce Environment
+Project connected with technology stack:

-This mentoring project is created for e2e Automation Tests connected with JUnit Framework and Allure Reports.
+- Java
+- Selenium
+- Allure
+The Test Environment is localised on SaaS solution - Salesforce Playground